MoldyMacaroniX/dashword.net/_src/posts/geometry-dashs-gd10-credits-level-rated-despite-stealing-every-part.md

 # Should Natural Disaster be rated?

 Yes.
 It has since removed all stolen assets, yet remains unrated.
 Despite this, RobTop and Geometry Dash moderates have not yet given a reason for why it still remains unrated.

+However, I share a view similar to Culuc.
+I think it should've remained rated even with its use of external assets.
+I would argue they were used transformatively, and with the level being original enough on its own, it deserves to get rated.